Skip to main content

 6 Months Old

-*Feline leukemia virus vaccine may not be considered a “core vaccination” by some veterinarians.
-However, it has recently been recommended that kittens are at the highest risk of contracting feline leukemia virus more so than adult cats, therefore many vets are reconsidering making FeLV a “core vaccination”.
+*Feline leukemia virus (FeLV) vaccine may not be considered a “core vaccination” by some veterinarians.
+Kittens are at the highest risk of contracting feline leukemia virus more so than adult cats, therefore many vets are reconsidering making FeLV a “core vaccination”.
 Currently, there are two different types of FeLV vaccinations available for cats: one is injectable, the other is a transdermal vaccination without the use of a needle.

 **There are two different types of rabies vaccinations available for cats.